 - General event operations support (some out of hours)

 - Administrative duties as required

-- This program requires availability of one three-hour shift per week for the duration of the exhibition (Saturday 7 March – Saturday 9 May).
+The program requires availability of at least one three hour shift per week for the duration of the exhibition (Saturday 7 March – Saturday 9 May).

 - Skills development